z4l1nux/AISVSwise/1.0/en/0x90-Appendix-A_Glossary.md

 * **Red-Teaming**: The practice of actively testing AI systems by simulating adversarial attacks to identify vulnerabilities.

+* **SLSA Provenance**: Metadata defined by the SLSA framework that records where, when, and how an artifact was produced (e.g., source repository, commit hash, build system, and parameters).

 * **SBOM (Software Bill of Materials)**: A formal record containing the details and supply chain relationships of various components used in building software or AI models.

 * **SHAP (SHapley Additive exPlanations)**: A game theoretic approach to explain the output of any machine learning model by computing the contribution of each feature to the prediction.

+* **Strong Authentication**: Authentication that resists credential theft and replay by requiring at least two factors (knowledge, possession, inherence) and phishing-resistant mechanisms such as FIDO2/WebAuthn, certificate-based service auth, or short-lived tokens.

 * **Supply Chain Attack**: Compromising a system by targeting less-secure elements in its supply chain, such as third-party libraries, datasets, or pre-trained models.